pzeleznjak/ekv-store/README.md

 ### Export-ToUnprotectedFile
 - Checks whether the provided password is the master password of the provided Encrypted Key-Value store, decrypts all encrypted records and stores them in a provided .kv plaintext export file
 - Parameters
-    - Name - Name of the Encrypted Key-Value store to export
+    - Name - String - Name of the Encrypted Key-Value store to export
-    - Password - Master Password of the Encrypted Key-Value store to export
+    - Password - SecureString - Master Password of the Encrypted Key-Value store to export
-    - ExportFile - Target .kv file to which to export the EKV store
+    - ExportFile - String - Target .kv file to which to export the EKV store
         - If value is not provided it automatically has value "$Name.kv" in caller working directory.
         - If the provided file does not have extension .kv, the extension is automatically appended
 - Inputs - None